ucberkeley/savio-training-parallel-2016/parallel.md

 In addition, in some cases it can make sense to use the `--ntasks` (or `-n`) option to indicate the total number of SLURM tasks and let the scheduler determine how many nodes and tasks per node are needed.
 In general `--cpus-per-task` will be 1 except when running threaded code.

-Here's an example job script for a job that uses MPI for parallelizing over multiple nodes:
+Here's an example job script (see also *mpi-example.sh*) for a job that uses MPI for parallelizing over multiple nodes:

        #!/bin/bash
        # Job name: